hpc-carpentry/hpc-chapel/episodes/03-ranges-arrays.md

 ## Indexing elements

-One final thing - we can retrieve and reset specific values of an array using `[]` notation.
+We can retrieve and reset specific values of an array using `[]` notation.
 Let's try retrieving and setting a specific value in our example so far:

 ```chpl
 var example_range = 0..10;